puddingfjz/puddingfjz.github.io/_pages/about.md

 ---

-This is Jingzhi Fang, a fifth-year Ph.D. candidate in Computer Science and Engineering (CSE) at the Hong Kong University of Science and Technology (HKUST), under the supervision of Prof. Lei Chen.
+This is Jingzhi Fang, a post-doctoral fellow in Prof. Xiaofang Zhou's group in the Department of Computer Science and Engineering at the Hong Kong University of Science and Technology (HKUST).
+I obtained my doctorate in Computer Science and Engineering (CSE) from HKUST under the supervision of Prof. Lei Chen.
 Before that, I received my bachelor's degree from SHENYUAN Honors College at Beihang University (BUAA).

 I am interested in accelerating the inference efficiency of deep learning models through computation graph and operator optimization, resource allocation, etc.